githubmave/Sprint1-ko-wai-koe-2/joshua-gulliver.md

-Where I grew up: I grew up in New Plymouth, Taranaki but I have also live in Tauranga and Chile Where my family is from: All of my direct family are from New Plymouth also My name: Joshua Kane Gulliver
+Where I grew up: I grew up in Taranaki, New Plymouth and I have also lived in Tauranga, Wellington and even Chile!
+Where my family is from: All of my direct family are from New Plymouth (nothing to interesting haha!)
+My name: My name is Joshua Gulliver but I like to be called Josh :)